-Food – As the name would suggest, this is an allergy to food.
-This is the most common type of allergies in cats.
+- Food – As the name would suggest, this is an allergy to food and is the most common type of allergies in cats.

-Inhalant – Unlike in humans who tend to develop hay fever (allergic rhinitis), most cases of inhalant allergy in cats present as skin conditions.
-However, in some cats, the nose is primarily affected.
+- Inhalant – Unlike in humans who tend to develop hay fever (allergic rhinitis), most cases of inhalant allergy in cats present as skin conditions.
 Hay fever is a type of inhalant allergy.

-Hay fever occurs when the cat’s body reacts to a pollen, common allergens include grasses.
+Hay fever occurs when the cat’s body reacts to pollen; common allergens include grasses.
 Exposure occurs when the cat either inhales the pollen or licks it during grooming.
-Usually, the body would ignore a benign substance such as pollen, however, in some cats, the immune system mounts an unnecessary allergic response.
+Usually, the body would ignore a benign substance such as pollen; however, in some cats, the immune system mounts an unnecessary allergic response.
 Anything the body has an allergic reaction to is known as an allergen.
-Below is a simplified step by step guide to how an immune response occurs.

-T-cells then secrete a chemical which activates another type of white blood cell known as B cells.
+- T-cells then secrete a chemical which activates another type of white blood cell known as B cells.
 These cells generate antibodies specific to that particular invader.
-These antibodies are known as immunoglobin E (IgE).
-These antibodies are attached to immune cells called mast cells and basophils.
-Mast cells are found in the tissues and basophils in the blood.
+Antibodies are known as immunoglobin E (IgE) and are attached to immune cells called mast cells and basophils.
+Mast cells are located in the tissues and basophils in the blood.

-Depending on the allergen involved, symptoms may be seasonal, particularly if it’s pollen related.
+Depending on the allergen involved, symptoms may be seasonal, mainly if it’s pollen related.
 Spring and summer are when pollen levels are at their highest.

 The most common symptoms of hay fever in cats are a runny nose and sneezing.
 Other symptoms may include: